JetBrains/jetbrains_guide/STYLE.md

     - "Now" section of bullets to demo what's being taught

 * Frontmatter "leadin" shouldn't have headings

+    - But make the first line italics, posing a question

 * UI elements with camel case...Navigation Bar (not navigation bar)